Home » Latest Posts » Inside the Cruise Ship Hantavirus Crisis Unfolding Right Now

 • 3 deaths

-As of today, the ship remains in limbo.
-Authorities in Cape Verde have refused to allow docking, citing public health concerns, while emergency evacuations are being coordinated for sick passengers.
+While progress has been made, the ship’s destiny is still uncertain.
+Authorities in Cape Verde refused to allow docking, citing public health concerns, although emergency evacuations were coordinated for sick passengers.
 Passengers onboard—nearly 150 people from over 20 countries—are now isolating, following strict hygiene protocols, and waiting for answers.

 And yeah, you can imagine the tension.
 Being stuck at sea during a suspected viral outbreak?
 That’s the stuff of headlines—and nightmares.